Hoppi164/hoppi164.github.io/src/posts/paper-scissors-rock.md

 title: Paper Scissors Rock
 date: '2021-08-26'
 slug: 'paper-scissors-rock'
+summary: 'A silly childs game can pose an interesting challenge for software development.<br><br> Programming the game rules can be approached in many different ways'
 ---

 A silly childs game can pose an interesting challenge for software development.